 White lion

-White lions belong to the same species as the P. l. krugeri (Southeast African or Transvaal lion).
-They are white-colored due to a color mutation, a recessive trait.
+White lions belong to the same subspecies as the Transvaal lion (P. l. krugeri).
+Their pale color comes from a recessive gene mutation.
 They are extremely rare and are found only in zoos, sanctuaries, and wildlife reserves.
-They are said to be native to the Timbavati region of South Africa.
-Their color may range from blond to off-white to white.
-They are found in the Lory Park Zoo in South Africa, the Belgrade Zoo in Serbia, the Karachi Zoo in Pakistan, the Kingdom of Zion in New Zealand, etc.
+They are thought to be native to the Timbavati region of South Africa.
+Their color can range from blond to off-white to pure white.
+White lions have been kept at the Lory Park Zoo in South Africa, the Belgrade Zoo in Serbia, the Karachi Zoo in Pakistan, and the Kingdom of Zion in New Zealand.

 Kalahari Lion

-As the name suggests, these lions are native to the Kalahari region of Africa.
-They are black-maned and have adapted to the harsh climatic conditions of the Kalahari.
-They have a lower body weight as compared to their counterparts, and this helps them hunt faster, making their bodies swift and agile.
-They are known to hunt at night due to the cooler temperatures and availability of prey.
-Their bodies are naturally adaptable to higher endurance.
+These lions are native to the Kalahari region of Africa.
+They are black-maned and have adapted to the harsh conditions of the Kalahari desert.
+Their body weight is lower than other lions, which makes them faster and more agile.
+They hunt at night when temperatures are cooler and prey is easier to find.
+Their bodies are built for high endurance.